 Name, Province and Country of Residence Position with Corporation Principal Occupation During Five Preceding Years Michael O'Keeffe NSW, Australia Executive Chairman and Chief Executive Officer Executive Director in the mining business: Executive Chairman of the Corporation since 2013 and Chairman of Riversdale Resources Limited since 2012.
 Founder and Executive Chairman of Riversdale Mining Limited from 2004 to 2011 (all resource exploration and development corporations).
 David Cataford Quebec, Canada Chief Operating Officer Chief Operating Officer and previously, Vice President, Engineering of the Corporation since October 2014.
 Bloom Lake Mine Superintendent, Cliffs Natural Resources Inc. from 2013 to 2014.
 Technical Manager - Bloom Lake Mine, Cliffs Natural Resources Inc. from 2011 to 2012.
-Beat Frei Shupfart, Switzerland Head of Finance Head of Finance of the Corporation since April 2014 and financial advisor to the Chairman of the Corporation from 2012 to 2014.
+Beat Frei Shupfart, Switzerland Senior Vice President Business Development and Finance Senior Vice President Business Development and Finance since July 2017, previously Head of Finance of the Corporation from April 2014 to July 2017 and financial advisor to the Chairman of the Corporation from 2012 to 2014.
 Prior to 2012, independent consultant involved in commodity projects' development and financing and Chief Financial Officer with OOO Enisey, a privately owned Russian oil and gas company.
-Miles Nagamatsu Ontario, Canada Chief Financial Officer Chief Financial Officer of the Corporation since 2014 and of Champion Iron Mines Limited since 2006, Cartier Iron Corporation and Eloro Resources Ltd. since 1997, United Hunter Oil & Gas Corp. since 2017,PC Gold Inc. from 2008 to 2012 and Director and CFO of Essex Oil Ltd. since 2008 (all resource exploration corporations).
-Jorge Estepa, Ontario, Canada Vice-President and Corporate Secretary (Canada) Vice President and Corporate Secretary (Canada) of the Corporation since 2014 and Vice President and Secretary- Treasurer of Champion Iron Mines Limited since March 2006, Cartier Iron Corporation since 1993, Eloro Resources Inc. since 1997, and Corporate Secretary of Forsys Metals Corp. since 2004 (all resource exploration corporations).
+Miles Nagamatsu Ontario, Canada Chief Financial Officer Chief Financial Officer of the Corporation since 2014 and of Champion Iron Mines Limited since 2006, Cartier Iron Corporation and Eloro Resources Ltd. since 1997, United Hunter Oil & Gas Corp. since 2017, PC Gold Inc. from 2008 to 2012 and Director and CFO of Essex Oil Ltd. since 2008 (all resource exploration corporations).
+Jorge Estepa, Ontario, Canada Vice-President and Corporate Secretary (Canada) Vice President and Corporate Secretary (Canada) of the Corporation since 2014 and Vice President and Secretary-Treasurer of Champion Iron Mines Limited since March 2006, Cartier Iron Corporation since 1993, Eloro Resources Inc. since 1997, and Corporate Secretary of Forsys Metals Corp. since 2004 (all resource exploration corporations).
 Pradipkumar Devalia NSW, Australia Company Secretary (Australia) Company Secretary of the Corporation since June 2014.
 Consultant in the resources industry from 2010 to 2014.
 Partner with PwC, Australia from 1997 until 2009.

-As at the date hereof, the directors and officers of the Corporation as a group, beneficially owned, directly or indirectly, or exercised control or direction over, an aggregate of 39,466,095 Ordinary Shares representing approximately 10.16% of the issued and outstanding Ordinary Shares.
+As at the date hereof, the directors and officers of the Corporation as a group, beneficially owned, directly or indirectly, or exercised control or direction over, an aggregate of 44,941,459 Ordinary Shares representing approximately 10.81% of the issued and outstanding Ordinary Shares.